JCR-UK

 Swansea Jewish Community

-The Swansea Jewish community was the earliest Jewish community to develop in Wales inmodern times, thare being records of Jews settling in Swansea from the 1730s. (see The Rise of Provincial Jewry, C. Roth.)
-The first (wooden) synagogue was built in the 1740s and the Swansea Hebrew Congregation develped over subsequent decades.
+The Swansea Jewish community was the earliest Jewish community to develop in Wales in modern times, there being records of Jews settling in Swansea from the 1730s (see The Rise of Provincial Jewry, C. Roth).
+The first (wooden) synagogue was built in the 1740s and the Swansea Hebrew Congregation developed over subsequent decades.
 In 1768, the Jewish community received the grant of a plot of land for use as a cemetery.
-In 1906, an additional congregation was established, primarily by new Yiddish-speaking immigrants, initially as supplementary to main synagogue, but developed as a separate synagogue, until both congregations merged in 1955.
+In 1906, an additional congregation was established, primarily by new Yiddish-speaking immigrants, initially as supplementary to the main synagogue, but developed as a separate synagogue, until both congregations merged in 1955.
 In recent years numbers have dwindled and the synagogue building was sold in 2009 and the congregation subsequently rented a small hall for services.

 Jewish Congregations